-External Inspection
+External inspection

 As a registered care service, we are subject to regular auditing, and we are proud of the outcomes.
 These are publicly available via the Ofsted or Mosaic websites.
-This year sees us celebrating our second consecutive Ofsted Outstanding grading.
-The Ofsted reports were 2019 and 2022.
+Our last two Ofsted inspections awarded us the grade of "Outstanding".
+Our most recent inspection (2022) made no requirements or recommendations.

-Service Improvement
+Service improvement

-We promote a culture of continuous improvement, giving careful attention to feedback about its services offered by any individuals or organisations with whom we come into contact.
+We promote a culture of continuous improvement, giving careful attention to feedback about our services offered by any individuals or organisations with whom we come into contact.
 Operational staff are supported by managers (and other specialists) who focus on quality assurance throughout the company.
-Quarterly development meetings are held to ensure our strategic plans are implemented and reviewed along with compliance to regulations, standards, guidance, and contracts.
+Annual 'Alignment Days' and Quarterly development meetings are held to ensure our strategic plans are implemented and reviewed along with compliance to regulations, standards, guidance, and contracts.